Skip to content

 Custom UI

-When building a custom UI, you handle all visual rendering while the SDK manages capture, processing, and result delivery.
-The separation of concerns looks like this:
+You handle all visual rendering; the SDK manages capture, processing, and result delivery.
+The split:

 | | | |